patrickbucher/docs/weinberg/how-software-is-built.md

 keep the Square Law of Computation under control, which is also accomplished by applying general principles, such as:

-- Don't add people late in a project to catch up.
-(Brooks' Law)
+- Don’t add people late in a project to catch up.
+(Brooks’ Law)
 - Use the smallest possible team of the best possible people.
-- Don't shoot the messenger.
+- Don’t shoot the messenger.
 - Break your code up into modules.

-These general principles are the simplifications ("Unless some simplifications can be made") of the Square Law of Computation.
+These general principles are the simplifications (“Unless some simplifications can be made“) of the Square Law of Computation.
 Collections of such general principles make up the cultural pattern of a software organization.
 Such guiding principles are needed because of the _Size/Complexity dynamic_: